mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/release-notes/index.md

 -   Provides backup and restore services for the cluster state using Velero, including:
     - Scheduled automatic backups
     - Use of minio for S3 storage
--   Provides a method for upgrading Kubernetes and the associated Addons.
+-   Provides a method for upgrading Kubernetes and the associated add-ons.
 -   Provides a method for deleting the cluster.
 -   Provides troubleshooting tools, including
     - Pre-flight checks
     - Node checks
     - Kubernetes checks
-    - Addon checks
+    - add-on checks
     - Diagnostics bundle generation

 For more information about any of these features,see the [Konvoy documentation][konvoy-doc].